 Over the course of two centuries, more than one million enslaved Africans were deported from the town of Ouidah on the coast of Benin.
 They were marched in chains from the town’s slave market to the nearby port, where they would board ships to unknown destinations, the majority of them never to return.
+They were often blindfolded, and marched in circles around the few trees or few obstacles along the way, to make them forget where they came from, surely physically so they wouldn’t try to escape, as well as symbolically.
 Today, a memorial arch, known as La Porte du Non-Retour (The Door of No Return), stands on the beach, a monument to the horrors of slavery.

 The massive slave trade in Benin was a cooperative effort between African rulers and private merchants.
 From the 1580s to the 1720s, the coastal Kingdom of Whydah exported around 1,000 slaves a month, many of them taken captive during tribal wars in the interior.
 These enslaved men were then taken to Ouidah, where they were sold to European and Arab merchants.
 This practice continued with the Kingdom of Dahomey, which conquered Ouidah in 1727, up until the end of the slave trade in the 1860s.

 From the slave market in Ouidah, the enslaved Africans had to walk a few miles to the coastline, where ships waited to take them away, to Jamaica or Brazil or some other unknown destination.
-For most of them, the beach at Ouidah was the last sight of Africa they would ever see.
+Small rowboats would take them out to the larger ships, and some would jump overboard in the rough water rather than face the uncertainty of the voyage or the life ahead.
+For most, the beach at Ouidah was the last sight of Africa they would ever see.

 In the early 1990s, the Beninese government, with help from UNESCO, began a project to commemorate the victims of the slave trade.
 The Slave Route Project, as it was known, led to the creation of a series of statues, monuments, and installations beginning in the town and continuing along the dirt road to the beach—the final journey for so many enslaved Africans before they were deported.